detomon/bliplay/README.md

 =======

 This program was build to play sound files to test the BlipKit library.
-Some example files are located in `examples`.
+Some example files are located in `bliplay/examples`.

 1. Install SDL
 --------------